wonko433/blackcoin-more/src/test/README.md

 configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_pivx` that runs all of the unit tests.
-The main source file is called test_pivx.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
+The build system is setup to compile an executable called `test_bitcloud` that runs all of the unit tests.
+The main source file is called test_bitcloud.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to